Exploring one of the continuing conundrums which has been with us from the beginning of the series.

 So he didn’t bother to tell people that part.
 Minerva, at least, would have already known it, in any case.

-Like I say, these days, I’m usually more inclined to just take Hagrid’s work for it and regard most of Book 1 Chapter 1 as a “likely story”, told by a narrator who makes things up.
+Like I say, these days, The reader is usually more inclined to just take Hagrid’s word for it and regard most of Book 1 Chapter 1 as a “likely story”, told by a narrator who makes things up.